Spearheading Educational Change For Australian Children with Learning Difficulties Through the Canadian Arrowsmith Program

 For anyone interested in learning more about the schools and programs developed by Howard Eaton, Ed.M. here are the links:

-• Eaton Arrowsmith School (Vancouver and White Rock, British Columbia)
+• Eaton Arrowsmith School (Vancouver British Columbia)

 • Eaton Arrowsmith Academy (Redmond, Washington)